 Under a watchful eye, give your kids gardening tasks such as watering plants, picking fruit, or feeding animals.
 Let them take responsibility for a plant that they propagated.
 Take pictures and track the fruits of their labor.
 If there’s any task that needs done daily and it’s within the capability of your child, let them do it.

 The biggest lesson I’ve learned with my young ones, is to never underestimate their potential.
 We’ve recently tasked our five year old with feeding tilapia in the aquaponics system twice a day.
 He knows the fish and plants can’t survive without his work and he takes care of them every morning before school.
 When friends come to visit, he beams with pride while explaining his important job.
+It is, however, very important that you know both your own and your kids limitations.
+Don’t try to push yourself or them to do something that is too hard and may injure them.
+For kids this could be pushing a wheelbarrow that’s too heavy.
+You might want to remove some of the items or check the wheelbarrow wheels to see if they are working correctly.
+Being in charge of the wheelbarrow is a good responsibility for them, but don’t give them too much to do too quickly.
+For you it may be that a major task like tree removal may be needed in which case don’t try to do it yourself, get professionals like Tree Service Smyrna in to deal with it.

 2. Grow Plants That Will Pique Their Interest

 Grow plants that grow fast and are unique.
 A young child could easily get bored with a rosemary plant, cactus, or carrots; however, plants like big sunflowers are a guaranteed hit.
 They grow fast and make prolific plants.
 Melons and squash are also fun because the initial spouting time is just a few days and the growth is rapid.
 Your children can even sprout them in their room and then transplant them when ready.
+You may even want to try something extravagant such as Outdoor Living Walls, to help make the garden look as striking as possible.
+This may even stand out to your child and actually spark a gardening interest within them, rather than you having to draw them in.

 If you’re living in the tropics, one of our kids’ favorite fruit is papaya.
 We plant them from seeds we collect from our morning breakfast fruit and grow them in a paint bucket or pot until they get good and strong for transplant.
 Kids go crazy for papaya and the plants grow incredibly fast.